Repeater Component

 Adding a Repeater Component

 In this example, you'll configure a page where your end-users End-users, also known as Express Users, are the individuals accessing an application through Express View.
 In most cases, end-users are the customers using the product. can review the data they submitted.
-On this page, end-users can edit fields and save any changes to the submission data.
+On this page, end-users can edit fields and save any changes to their submission data.
 A Data Table component acts as the data source, and you'll configure a Text Field, Radio Buttons, and Number component inside the Repeater component.
-That way, the Repeater component can display the Data Table's values.
-Lastly, you'll link the Data Table and Repeater components using a Data Workflow component.
+That way, the Repeater component can display the Data Table component's values.
+Lastly, you'll connect the Data Table and Repeater components with a Data Workflow component.

 These instructions assume that you have an open module saved with a title.